Village to Village Network

 Village Research

-Villages are staking a claim in the aging services network.
-The network is ready for the next level of collaboration with health care providers, aging services agencies, faith communities and local, state and federal governments.
-Most villages started out as grassroots organizations, with heartfelt neighbors with a vision for a better way to age.
-Ten years into the movement we are discovering the need for long term strategic planning, operational support, marketing strategies, expanded revenue sources and a larger context for how villages contribute to the future of aging, locally, statewide and nationally.
+Villages are staking a claim in the aging services network as well as in-home and community-based care.
+The network is ready for the next level of collaboration with health care providers, aging services agencies, faith communities, and local, state, and federal governments.
+Most Villages started out as grassroots organizations, led by neighbors with a vision for a better way to age.
+As the Movement advances, we are discovering the need for long-term strategic planning, operational support, marketing strategies, expanded revenue sources, and impact data to show how Villages contribute to successful and thriving aging, locally, statewide, and nationally.
 As Village Movement California claims, “In an age of self-organizing networks, Villages are a revolutionary idea whose time has come.”

 Author --- Barbara Sullivan, Village to Village Network